Your bucket list guide to travel in Indonesia

-Arguably the most iconic festival in Spain, La Tomatina may mark one of the only events in which throwing food is encouraged.
+Arguably the most iconic celebration in Spain, La Tomatina may mark one of the only events in which throwing food is encouraged.
 Each last Wednesday of August in the town of Buñol, people take to the streets armed with overripe tomatoes and take part in a mass food fight which is, apparently, the world’s largest.
 The origins of this event are somewhat vague, but it’s thought to have started from a town food fight that occurred spontaneously within the last 80 years or so – in fact, there were attempts to ban it in 1957.
 After huge outcry from townspeople, the tradition stuck – so be prepared to join in the fun or be pelted at all angles with tomato pulp if you head to Buñol in late summer.

 If you’ve ever dreamt of wine by the bucketload, Haro Wine Festival is the event for you.
 Each June 29th in Haro, La Rioja, the Batalla del Vino (Battle of Wine) commences.
 Just like La Tomatina but more grape-based, thousands of people take to the streets and soak each other with wine-filled buckets, water pistols, jugs, or whatever wine vessel they can carry.
 The mass soaking commemorates a 13th-century dispute between Haro and the surrounding towns, over which vineyard territories were whose.
 Legend has it, the townspeople engaged in a light-hearted wine drenching to settle the debate (though it’s hard to imagine that working today).
 If you’re visiting at this time, rest assured it’s not all wine wars; revelers gather in the town square afterwards for live music and dancing, so you can relax, simply sip wine, and take a breather.